Lazyyx/FinalProject_2025_Leo_Lopes/README.md

 ## **Overview**

-We implemented multiple stages in this project:
+I implemented multiple stages in this project:
 1. **Data Analysis & Visualization**
 2. **Data Cleaning and Preprocessing**
 3. **Baseline Recommenders**:
    - Popularity-Based
    - Matrix Factorization (SVD)
 4. **Alternating Least Squares (ALS)**
-5. **Evaluation and Comparison**
+5. **Deep Autoencoder**

-The final goal was to understand what works, what doesn't, and *why*, given the structure and dynamics of the dataset.
+6. **Evaluation and Interpretation**

 ---

 ## **1. Data Analysis & Visualization**

-We began our exploration in `EDA.ipynb`, a notebook that was already given, which included:
+I began my exploration in `EDA.ipynb`, a notebook that was already given, which included:
 - Distribution of watch ratios
 - User/video interaction counts
 - Initial sanity checks

-We extended this analysis in `EDA_advanced.ipynb` with:
+I extended this analysis in `EDA_advanced.ipynb` with:
-- Statistics on social network, item_categories ..
+- Statistics on `social_network`, `item_categories` etc.
 - Time-series plots of daily activity
 - Video duration vs. average watch ratio
 - Watch ratio distribution across top-5 video tags

 **Key Observations**:
-- Most users only have one friend
+- Most users have only one friend
 - Most users watch a small number of videos intensively.
-- Shorter videos are more likely to be rewatched (`watch_ratio >= 2`).
+- Shorter videos are more likely to be rewatched (`watch_ratio ≥ 2`).
 - A few tags (e.g., tag 28) are associated with higher engagement.

 ---